mkurz/deadbolt-2-guide/manuscript/06-deadbolt-java-controllers.md

 As with the previous chapter, here is a a breakdown of all the Java annotation-driven interceptors available in Deadbolt Java, with parameters, usages and tips and tricks.

 ## Static constraints
-Static constraints, such as `Restrict`, are implemented entirely within Deadbolt because it can finds all the information needed to determine authorisation automatically.
+Static constraints, such as `Restrict`, are implemented entirely within Deadbolt because it can finds all the information needed to determine authorization automatically.
 For example, if a constraint requires two roles, "foo" and "bar" to be present, the logic behind the `Restrict` constraint knows it just needs to check the roles of the current subject.

 #### SubjectPresent
 `SubjectPresent` is one of the simplest constraints offered by Deadbolt.
 It checks if there is a subject present, by invoking `DeadboltHandler#getSubject` and allows access if the result is an `Optional` containing a value.

 ##### Scope

 `@SubjectPresent` can be used at the class or method level.

 ##### Parameters